WD-40 Case Study by Epicor Kinetic ERP

 “The sales growth will come from WD-40’s current markets, and we need better data to take advantage of the opportunities and optimize around our product, customers, and channels,” McCoy concluded.

-Still need industry specific information?
-Compare and Review all top rated ERP Software for the Consumer Packaged Goods Industry to determine which ERP software products best meet your company’s needs and budget.
+Still seeking industry-specific information?
+Compare the top ERP software for the Consumer Packaged Goods (CPG) Industry to find the product that best meets your company's needs and budget.